KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/resurrection_return_to_living_source.md

 • In alchemy: nigredo → albedo → rubedo — culminating in the *gold* of the resurrected self.

 The essence is always the same:

-**Something false must fall away**
+**Something false in you must fall away**
-**for something true to rise.**
+**for something true in you to rise.**

 Resurrection is not a miracle that happens *to* you.
-It is the moment you stop resisting the miracle that has been happening all along.
+It is the moment you stop resisting the miracle that has been happening within you all along.

 ## **Neville Goddard — Resurrection as the Assumption of the True I AM**

-No modern teacher articulated Resurrection with such clarity as **Neville Goddard**, whose last and greatest work, *Resurrection*, is not merely a book but a transmission.
+No modern teacher articulated Resurrection with such clarity as **Neville Goddard**, whose last and greatest work, *Resurrection*, is not merely a book but a transmission — an invitation for you to remember.

+the remembering that I AM is the one creative power.

 For Neville, Resurrection is:

-the remembering that I AM is the one creative power.
+your remembering that I AM is the one creative power.
-That imagination is the divine instrument.
+That your imagination is the divine instrument.
-That consciousness is causation.
+That your consciousness is causation.
-That the Kingdom is within.
+That the Kingdom is within you.

-To “resurrect” is to awaken from the dream of separation and to step into the identity of the True Self — the one who *assumes*, *feels*, *embodies*, and *lives* the state desired.
+To “resurrect” is to awaken from the dream of separation and to step into the identity of your True Self — the one who *assumes*, *feels*, *embodies*, and *lives* the state desired.

 Not wishing.
 Not hoping.
 Not praying in longing.

-But **assuming the wish fulfilled**, because the deeper “I” is already one with its fulfillment.
+But **assuming the wish fulfilled**, because the deeper “I” in you is already one with its fulfillment.

 Neville states: